 The project kicked off on February 28 with a willow harvesting workshop taught by Roger Rosentreter.
 In cooperation with the Wetlands Group, participants harvested willow stakes from the wetland at Willow Lane Park.
 The day was damp, but timing is everything for successful harvesting and planting of willows.
 It was important to get the willows in the ground before they started their spring growth.
 Dozens of stakes were carefully cut and bundled.
-They were taken to the pond at Woods Park and submerged to start the growing process.
+They were taken to the pond at Charlie Wood Park and submerged to start the growing process.
 We were afraid beavers might make off with them in the few days they were there.
 Luckily, they were all there when we returned to plant them.

 259 Stakes to Plant

 Planting day was March 9.
 With the support of the Idaho Fish Department and Game (IDFG), Suez, City of Eagle, The River District HOA, and expertise provided by Roger Rosentreter, 20 people learned about willow biology and the proper techniques for planting.
 They learned how to use a variety of tools, including a water jet stinger provided by IDFG, and enjoyed a hot lunch provided by Suez.
 Volunteers harvested even more stakes along the river and planted those along with the stakes that had been soaking in the pond.
 In total, 259 willows were planted.
 The water level in the ponds was low on March 9, but we knew that would change as flows in the Boise River increased.
 We had to guess how close to the water line to plant them.

 The willows were growing by April 6.
 There were new leaves and sprouts on almost all of them, with the exception of the ones that had become beaver food.
 While beavers generally don’t kill well-established willows, we worried our newly-planted stakes wouldn’t survive.